Rhythm and blues: Early to mid-1950s

 At first, only African Americans were buying R&B discs.
 According to Jerry Wexler of Atlantic Records, sales were localized in African-American markets; there were no white sales or white radio play.
 During the early 1950s, more white teenagers started to become aware of R&B and began purchasing the music.
 For example, 40% of 1952 sales at Dolphin's of Hollywood record shop, located in an African-American area of Los Angeles, were to whites.
 Eventually, white teens across the country turned their musical taste toward rhythm and blues.

-Johnny Otis, who had signed with the Newark, New Jersey-based Savoy Records, produced many R&B hits in 1951, including "Double Crossing Blues", "Mistrustin' Blues" and "Cupid's Boogie", all of which hit number one that year.
+Johnny Otis, who had signed with the Newark, New Jersey–based Savoy Records, produced many R&B hits in 1951, including "Double Crossing Blues", "Mistrustin' Blues" and "Cupid's Boogie", all of which hit number one that year.
 Otis scored ten top ten hits that year.
 Other hits include "Gee Baby", "Mambo Boogie" and "All Nite Long".
-The Clovers, a quintet consisting of a vocal quartet with accompanying guitarist, sang a distinctive-sounding combination of blues and gospel, had the number five hit of the year with "Don't You Know I Love You" on Atlantic.
+The Clovers, a quintet consisting of a vocal quartet with accompanying guitarist, sang a distinctive-sounding combination of blues and gospel.
+They had the number five hit of the year with "Don't You Know I Love You" on Atlantic.
 Also in July 1951, Cleveland, Ohio DJ Alan Freed started a late-night radio show called "The Moondog Rock Roll House Party" on WJW (850 AM).
-Freed's show was sponsored by Fred Mintz, whose R&B record store had a primarily African American clientele.
+Freed's show was sponsored by Fred Mintz, whose R&B record store had a primarily African-American clientele.
 Freed began referring to the rhythm and blues music he played as "rock and roll".

 In 1951 Little Richard Penniman began recording for RCA Records in the jump blues style of late 1940s stars Roy Brown and Billy Wright.
 However, it was not until he recorded a demo in 1954 that caught the attention of Specialty Records that the world would start to hear his new uptempo funky rhythm and blues that would catapult him to fame in 1955 and help define the sound of rock 'n' roll.
 A rapid succession of rhythm and blues hits followed, beginning with "Tutti Frutti" and "Long Tall Sally", which would influence performers such as James Brown, Elvis Presley, and Otis Redding.

 Also in 1951, the song Rocket 88 was recorded by Ike Turner and his Kings of Rhythm at a studio owned by Sam Phillips with the vocal by Jackie Brenston.
 This song is often cited as a precursor to rock and roll or as one of the first records in that genre.
 In a later interview, however, Ike Turner offered this comment: "I don't think that 'Rocket 88' is rock 'n' roll.
 I think that 'Rocket 88' is R&B, but I think 'Rocket 88' is the cause of rock and roll existing".